nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `HealthSync` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 - Add a patient**

 **MSS**

+1. User requests to add a patient into the list.
+2. HealthSync adds the target patient into the list and displays the patient inside the updated list.
+3. HealthSync <u>performs an auto-save (UC0A)</u>.

+    Use case ends.

+**Extensions**

+* 1a.
+The user does not specify one or more of the compulsory fields.

+  * 1a1.
+HealthSync shows an error message.

+    Use case ends.

+* 1b.
+The user specifies a name or IC that is not unique in the current list.

+  * 1b1.
+HealthSync shows an error message.

+    Use case ends.

+**Use case: UC2 - Delete a patient**

+**MSS**

-1. User requests to list persons
+1. User requests a list of patients inside the system.
-2. AddressBook shows a list of persons
+2. HealthSync displays the list of patients.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific user in the list.
-4. AddressBook deletes the person
+4. HealthSync deletes the patient from the list.
+5. HealthSync <u>performs an auto-save (UC0A)</u>.

     Use case ends.